 What is a Wishing Well?

-Remember a time in your life when wishes were not just about money??
+Remember a time in your life when wishes were not just about money?
 Your wishes were built around your hopes and dreams.
 How many times have you said to yourself, “I wish for warmer weather or I wish for great health and peace?”
 Wishing Wells were originally used for collecting money.
-However, there are alternatives to those throwing a Baby Shower that don’t want to have their guests feel pressured into giving money:
+However, there are alternatives tothrowing a baby shower that doesn’t pressure guests into giving money.

 Please join us in welcoming the new little one